open-source-labs/DenoGres/src/class/Model.md

 > - can't use `BETWEEN` keyword, ex: `WHERE column_name BETWEEN value1 AND value2`
 > - can't chain with `select` subquery, ex: `WHERE column_name = (SELECT ....)`
 > - can't use the not equal operators `<>` or `!=`
+> - with more than one condition, the user must provide connecting words like `AND` and `OR`
+> - user must know SQL syntax for specifications like 'starts with' or 'contains'

 ### **Limit**